 |Average speed||0.1Mbps||1.5Mbps||5Mbps||10Mbps||15Mbps-50Mbps||50Mbps and up|

-The topic is complicated by the variety of different technologies that are used in each generation, geographical differences in coverage, and by the fact that the technology continues to evolve and improve over time.
+The topic is also complicated by the variety of different technologies that are used in each generation, geographical differences in coverage, and by the fact that the mobile technology continues to evolve and improve over time.
 For example, 4G has improved significantly over its lifetime with the development of LTE (Long-Term Evolution) and then LTE-A (Long-Term Evolution Advanced).
-You can theoretically get up to 1Gbps with the latest 4G LTE-A developments, which is the lower end of what 5G hopes to deliver.
+You can theoretically get up to 1Gbps with the latest 4G LTE-A developments, which is in the range of what 5G delivers.
 The average speeds you get in the real world will inevitably be much lower.

-While 4G is still improving, what you get is realistically generally somewhere between 10Mbps and 50Mbps.
+While 4G technology is still improving, what you get is, realistically, somewhere between 10Mbps and 50Mbps.
 If we look at Netflix recommendations for streaming speeds, it recommends 25Mbps for Ultra HD quality.
 You only need 5Mbps for HD.
-The aim with 5G is to hit 50Mbps as an average minimum.
+The aim with 5G is to hit 50Mbps as an average minimum — however, right now the minimum is quite a bit lower, and the average sits around 57Mbps, according to Speedcheck.
 It’s always nice to have faster speeds, but that’s not really the big attraction with 5G because 4G speeds are already pretty good.
-What 4G is not good with is latency.
+What 4G is not that great with is latency.

 5G vs. 4G: Latency